PRP injection kit for hair loss treatment prepared on a tray in a clinic.

-The key to PRP therapy lies within your own blood.
-You might know platelets as the cells that help you heal from a cut, but their power goes much further.
-They are packed with potent proteins called growth factors that orchestrate cellular repair and regeneration.
-A PRP injection for hair loss harnesses this natural healing power by creating a concentrated serum from your blood and delivering it directly to your scalp.
+The key to PRP therapy is already inside you—it’s in your blood.
+You know how platelets rush to heal a cut?
+They’re also packed with powerful proteins called growth factors that kickstart cellular repair.
+A PRP injection for hair loss harnesses this natural ability, creating a concentrated serum that’s delivered right to your scalp.
 This process helps awaken dormant follicles and strengthen existing hair.
-In this breakdown, we’ll explain the science behind the treatment in simple terms, so you can understand exactly what’s happening beneath the surface.
+But you’re probably wondering, does PRP work for hair loss and can it actually grow new follicles?
+We’ll break down the science in simple terms so you understand exactly what’s happening beneath the surface.

 Key Takeaways